Health? or Hype?

 Number of blades Four

-Replacement razor heads Wilkinson Sword (three-pack, £9), you can get as a subscription or as a one-off purchase (three-pack £7.65)
+Replacement razor heads Wilkinson Sword (three-pack, £9), you can also get refills on subscription (three-pack £7.65)

 Need to know 55g, flexible head (forwards and backwards), soap bar, other colours available